We're here to help.

 And make sure you talk about yourself!
 Yale doesn’t need a summary of its website (even if you write about a forgotten page deep in the Math Department website).
 Talk about your academic and professional goals and how Yale will help you achieve them.
 What unexpected classes might you want to take to sate your curiosity?
 How will you drive yourself to succeed?
 Don’t forget to include details about personal growth.
 If you think you can accomplish this and that on campus, what experience do you have to back up those claims?
 What about the Yale experience will enrich your life overall?
 Which extracurricular activities and organizations will you take advantage of?
 Do they offer quidditch?
 If so, you should definitely play.
 Figure out why you’re applying to Yale over all the other schools out there – and then deliver it with eloquence and confidence.

-35 words is not a lot of words, especially when it comes to a concept as broad as inspiration.
+200 characters is not a lot of characters, especially when it comes to a concept as broad as inspiration.
 You don’t have time to describe what the word means to you, and admissions officers don’t have time for vague answers (“nature”) or trite ones (“my mom”).
 First and foremost, have fun with this prompt.
-Think of the 35 word challenge as a game.
+Think of the 200 character challenge as a game.
 Then, get specific.
 What experiences have launched some of your best ideas?
 Although you won’t have time to relate the whole story, you can draw upon your personal experience for a hyper-specific, memorable answer like “the color of fresh drosophila eggs” or “Goldie Hawn’s crazy eyes in Death Becomes Her.”
 You get the idea.

 The previous question asked you what you’re curious about, and this one is asking you what you know.
 What are you good at?
 Reach beyond the traditional academic areas towards skills you may have cultivated on your own time — cooking, knitting, vlogging, Esperanto.
 Then, think about how you might teach an academic course on this skill.
 Think beyond “Vlogging 101” and probe to a real intellectual issue worth exploring — “The Economics of Vlogging.”